 Gift items.
 Did we mention that we have a gift shop at the SPARK Museum?
 It’s full of one-of-a-kind shirts, mugs and toys (watch the video to see the cool energy circuit and gyro wheel) that fans of radio, electricity and Bellingham will wear and use with pride.
 Check out our great collection of science kits for the young ones in the family who’ve shown a penchant for learning what make things tick (and rattle and hum and spark).

-If you’re interested in any of these, swing by our location on Bay Street in beautiful downtown Bellingham.
+If you’re interested in any of these, contact SPARK or swing by our location on Bay Street in beautiful downtown Bellingham.
 We’re open Wednesday through Sunday between 11 and 5.